serlo/frontend/scripts/kratos/README.md

 _Important: the file src/api/graphql-fetch.ts was modified in order to imitate the authentication made by the cloudflare worker.
 DO NOT COMMIT this change._

+## GUI testing

+only local.
+Be sure you have run `yarn install`.

+1. `yarn kratos`
+2. `yarn kratos: prepare`
+3. `yarn cucumber-js`
+   You can specify a file to run: v.g. `yarn cucumber-js features/auth/login.feature`
+   or tags v.g. `yarn cucumber-js --tags @registration`

 ## Folder explanation

 You find here different files that help you to have a mini serlo infrastructure in your local machine, and all that integrating kratos.